Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-Unlike NN based attacks that rely on training binary classifiers, metric based attacks make membership inference decisions by calculating metrics on the prediction vectors and comparing them with a preset threshold.
-Based on different metric options, there are mainly $4$ types of metric based membership inference attacks.
-They are \textit{prediction correctness}, \textit{prediction loss}, \textit{prediction confidence}, and \textit{prediction entropy} based attacks.
-Currently, all metric based attacks focus on the black-box setting.
-Thus, we introduce them in this setting.
-We denote the metric based attack as $\mathcal{M}(\cdot)$, which codes members as $1$, and non-members as $0$.
+Unlike binary classifier based MIAs relying on training a binary classifier to recognize the complex relationship between members and non-members, metric based MIAs are more simple and less computational.
+Metric based MIAs make membership inference decisions for data records by first calculating metrics on their prediction vectors.
+The calculated metrics are then compared with a preset threshold to decide the membership status of the data record.
+Based on different metric options, there are four major types of metric based MIAs, i.e., prediction correctness based, prediction loss based, prediction confidence based, and prediction entropy based attacks.
+We denote a metric based MIA as $\mathcal{M}(\cdot)$, which codes members as $1$, and non-members as $0$.
+We introduce the detailed metric based attack approaches as follows.
+Each approach name follows the reference of the first paper that proposes or uses this attack approach.